Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Plenty of people in the hospitality business get reputations for killing guests with kindness.
 Dorothea Puente, who ran an unlicensed Sacramento boarding house, became infamous for actually killing residents in the 1980s.

 Convicted of three slayings, Puente earned the nickname the "Death House Landlady."
 The two-part Oxygen series Murders at the Boarding House chronicles Puente’s unsettling story.

 RELATED: 'She Was Just Pure Evil': How Dorothea Puente, 'The Death House Landlady,' Got Caught

 “Puente preyed on what investigators called ‘shadow people’ — the elderly, alcoholics and the disabled,” The Los Angeles Times reported in her obituary.
 “Though there were no witnesses to the slayings, prosecutors said Puente was one of the most ‘cold, calculating’ female serial killers the country had ever seen.”

 After drugging victims, Puente buried them in the backyard of the two-story Victorian house and then cashed their Social Security checks, which continued coming in as authorities believed the people were still alive.

 Her homicidal spree came to a halt in November 1988, when police came searching for a mentally disabled transient, Alvara Montoya, who’d been reported missing.
 Police eventually dug up seven bodies around the boarding house property.
-Two more bodies were found later, including the remains of Puente’s former boyfriend, Everson Gillmouth, that were discovered in a box that had been dumped in the Sacramento River.
+Two more bodies were found later, including the remains of Puente’s former boyfriend, Everson Gillmouth, who was found in a box that had been dumped in the Sacramento River.